msk2k01/Powershell-Tools/README.md

 The passing of each check can be verified by running the script with the -Verbose flag.

+## makeAudioInto
+An interface to easily convert music files between ALAC and FLAC formats using ffmpeg.
+Both formats are lossless, so no fidelity is lost between conversions.
+Most metadata, including album art, is preserved in the conversion.
+The mode of conversion is specified by passing either the `-appleLAC` or `-freeLAC` parameter at runtime.
+For instance, `makeAudioInto.ps1 -appleLAC` will find all .flac files in the current folder (and any subdirectories) and convert them to ALAC format.

+This script replaced an older variant, which only converted files into ALAC.
+It also introduces a confirmation prompt which reminds the user that the old files will be deleted before continuing.
+The old version required the user to manually authorize the deletion of each old file.

 ## saveme
 This script quickly opens WinMerge for directory comparisons with custom parameters.
 Two modes of execution have been implemented and are detailed below.